 The lack of specific cost-effectiveness studies for these treatment options means that decision-makers do not have evidence or information to choose courses of action during this pandemic.
 A simulation model that incorporates the uncertainty of various parameters can be a handy tool for public health authorities or managers responsible for managing the public health crisis in Mexico.

-Conslusions
+Conclusions

 The evidence utilized by this decision model is limited and sensitive to new information that may emerge on any of the parameters used so far.
 There is also no specific information for the Mexican case on the effects of treatments or public prices for the Mexican population.
 The prices used of Remdesivir and Baricitinib are set for high-income countries; however, it is foreseeable that there will be lower rates for middle-income countries, as in the case of Mexico.
 Although necessary due to the lack of specific information for the Mexican case, another possible factual discrepancy arises from the assumption that health benefits are similar in Mexico and the United States.